Login

 This guideline applies to children up to their 16th birthday.

-Out of scope: strongly suspected or confirmed diagnosis of a congenital neck abnormality, please follow the Congenital neck lumps in Children guideline
+It applies solely to patients with suspected cervical lymphadenopathy.
+In patients with a strongly suspected or confirmed diagnosis of a congenital neck abnormality, please follow the Congenital neck lumps in Children

 Introduction